microsoft/qTESLA-Library/README.md

 **qTESLA** is a software library written in the C language that contains efficient and compact implementations of the lattice-based digital signature scheme qTESLA [1].

-qTESLA is a family of high-performance signature schemes based on the hardness of the decisional ring learning with errors (R-LWE) problem that is conjectured to be secure against quantum computer attacks. qTESLA comes in two variants: (i) **heuristic qTESLA**, which involves a heuristic parameter generation, and is intended for embedded and high-performance applications; and (ii) **provably-secure qTESLA**, which involves a provably-secure parameter generation according to existing security reductions, and is intended for high-sensitive applications.
+qTESLA is a family of provably-secure signature schemes based on the hardness of the decisional ring learning with errors (R-LWE) problem that is conjectured to be secure against quantum computer attacks.

-Concretely, the qTESLA library includes the following heuristic qTESLA schemes:
+Concretely, the qTESLA library includes the following provably-secure qTESLA schemes:

-* qTESLA-I: matching the post-quantum security of AES128.
-* qTESLA-II: matching the post-quantum security of SHA3-256.
-* qTESLA-III: matching the post-quantum security of AES192.

-And the following provably-secure qTESLA schemes:

 * qTESLA-p-I: matching the post-quantum security of AES128.
 * qTESLA-p-III: matching the post-quantum security of AES192.